 If you decide to do your own vacation rental property management, there are a few essential tasks you will need to undertake for success:

 The first step in managing your short-term rental business is coming up with a unique management strategy.
-Your strategy should be based on your monthly expenses, profit margin goals, your ideal occupancy rate, your ideal guest, marketing strategy, and business goals.
+Your strategy should be based on the following factors: your monthly expenses; profit margin goals; your ideal occupancy rate; your ideal guest; marketing strategy; and business goals.

 Start by making a list of your rentals’ location, size, and amenities.
 Is your property an urban apartment or a cottage by the beach?
 The type of your property and its location are the first factors to take into account when shaping your unique offer.

 All this information will help you to identify your ideal guest.
 A city center apartment with garage parking is more likely to attract a business traveler, while a lakeside house could attract families with kids.
-Make sure to include the relevant information in your listing description and make it even more prominent by adding professional photos.
+Make sure to include the relevant information in your listing description.
+Make it even more prominent by adding professional photos.

-After you’ve identified the unique features of your listing and the type of guest it’s likely to attract, you can begin planning your short and long term business goals.
+After you’ve identified the unique features of your listing and the type of guest it’s likely to attract, you can begin planning your short and long-term business goals.
 What is the average monthly occupancy rate you’d like to hit for your rentals?
-Keep in mind that your occupancy rate will vary throughout the year based on when your high and low seasons take place.
+Bear in mind that your occupancy rate will vary throughout the year based on when your high and low seasons take place.

 You will need to try and align your occupancy rate goals with your profit margin goals.
 Make sure you know the minimum number of days that your vacation homes need to be booked to cover your set monthly expenses, so you’re not making a loss.
 You can use this data during your low season to make necessary rate adjustments and special offers to ensure you’re covering your costs.